julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 Mazatec curanderas, including María Sabina, preserved ceremonial use into the 20th century for divination and healing.

 **Folk logic:**
-Spirit speech, diagnosis, and vision — never casual intoxication.
+Spirit speech, diagnosis, and vision; never casual intoxication.

 *Comparative framing:* Different from North American peyote, these mushrooms were closely tied to **individual healing and diagnostic ritual**.